NekoFluff/hololive-livestream-notification-bot/README.md

+# [Deprecated] The bot was recreated in golang and is maintained under https://github.com/NekoFluff/gobot
 # Hololive Livestream Notification Bot

 Sends notifications when livestreams from hololive are about to begin.
 (15 minutes prior and on time)